intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <checklog_repiref>`]

+.. _taintone_repisbs:

- * Check if your kernel was 'tainted' when the issue occurred, as the event that made the kernel set this flag might be causing the issue you face.
+* Check if the kernel was already 'tainted' when the issue first occurred: The event that resulted in this flag being set might have led to issues that otherwise would never happen.

+ [:ref:`details <taintone_repiref>`]

  * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `Linux Kernel Mailing